Get to know the difference between nutrition and supplements. It’s more important now than ever before.

 Are they different?
 Are they the same?
 What’s the difference?
 In this article, we get to the root of these questions.

-Did you know your body can essentially get all the vitamins it needs from the food you eat?
-You may not actually need supplements.
+Did you know your body can get most of the nutrients it needs from the food you eat?

-Ironically, the overwhelming reason people develop deficiencies is that they aren’t eating enough nutrient dense foods.
+Would you believe an overwhelming reason people develop nutritional deficiencies is that they aren’t eating enough nutrient-dense foods?

 Yes, we’re all in a hurry these days without a moment to spare, and packaged food is convenient, but still, this doesn’t change the fact that fast food isn’t the answer to a stress-free life.
 In fact, eating packaged and process foods may save time in the short-term but isn’t likely to extend your longevity in the end.